streamlit/docs/content/deploy/community-cloud/get-started/quickstart.md

 This is a concise set of steps to create your Streamlit Community Cloud account, deploy a sample app, and start editing it with GitHub Codespaces.
 For other options and complete explanations, start with [Create your account](/deploy/streamlit-community-cloud/get-started/create-your-account).

-You will be signing in to your Google and GitHub accounts during this process.
-If you do not already have these accounts, you can create them before you begin.
-If you do not want to use a Google account, you can [create your account with any email](/deploy/streamlit-community-cloud/get-started/create-your-account#primary-identity-option-2-email).
+You will be signing in to your GitHub account during this process.
+If you do not already have this account, you can create it before you begin.
+Community Cloud will use the email from your GitHub account to create your Community Cloud account.
+For other sign in options, see [Create your account](/deploy/streamlit-community-cloud/get-started/create-your-account).

 ## Sign up for Streamlit Community Cloud

 1. Go to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>.
 1. Click "**Continue to sign-in**."
-1. Click "**Continue with Google**."
+1. Click "**Continue with GitHub**."
-1. Enter your Google credentials and follow Google's authentication prompts.
+1. Enter your GitHub credentials and follow GitHub's authentication prompts.
 1. Fill in your account information, and click "**I accept**" at the bottom.

-## Connect your GitHub account
+## Add access to your public repositories

 1. In the upper-left corner, click on "**Workspaces <i style={{ verticalAlign: "-.25em", color: "#ff8700" }} className={{ class: "material-icons-sharp" }}>warning</i>**."